3dlg-hcvc/mirror3d/README.md

 ## Dataset

 Please refer to [Mirror3D Dataset](https://github.com/3dlg-hcvc/mirror3d/blob/main/docs/Mirror3D_dataset.md) for instructions on how to prepare mirror data.
+Please visit our [project website](https://github.com/3dlg-hcvc/mirror3d) for updates and to browse the data.

 ### Mirror annotation tool
 Please refer to [User Instruction](https://github.com/3dlg-hcvc/mirror3d/blob/main/docs/user_instruction.md) for instructions on how to annotate mirror data.